 When you want to share all the benefits of a cup to a friend, it's not as easy a sell when it looks like this.
 Let's admit it: despite the fact that just about every woman on the planet deals with blood on a monthly basis, many still don't want the obviousness of it in our faces.

-I couldn't live with that.
-I love to show people my Diva Cup and tell them all about it's absolute awesomeness.
+I love to show people my Diva Cup and tell them all about its absolute awesomeness.
 But my best marketing tool was turning ugly.
 I needed to act.

 - baking soda

 - castille soap (distilled and undistilled)